 Notable Rolex Datejust References

-A few Rolex Datejust references show how the model developed across different generations.
+A few Rolex Datejust references show how the model developed across generations.
 Each one reflects a stage in the watch’s design and movement updates.
+For 2026, Rolex also added a green ombré lacquer dial to the Datejust 41 and marked the 100th anniversary of the Oyster case, so the line keeps moving even as the core stays the same.

 Rolex Datejust Ref.
 1601

 A sloped pie pan dial gives this reference its classic vintage look.
-That small step near the edge of the dial adds depth and complements the acrylic crystal and fluted bezel.
-This layout shaped the early Datejust identity, so many collectors still associate this look with the original model.
+That small step near the edge of the dial adds depth and pairs well with the acrylic crystal and fluted bezel.
+This layout shaped the early Datejust identity, so many collectors still tie this look to the original model.

 - Case Size: 36 mm